iqlipx/RedactKit/README.md

   <img src="icons/redacted.png" alt="RedactKit Icon" width="100" />
 </p>

+⚠️ **Note:**<br>
+The RedactKit extension is currently on the awaiting list for review by Mozilla.
+I am waiting for approval, so please hang tight!
+Once it's live, you’ll be able to enjoy it on Firefox.
+Thank you for your patience!

 # RedactKit — Redact It All, Protect It All

 **RedactKit** is a Firefox extension that helps you protect your privacy by automatically hiding sensitive or personal words on any webpage.
 Whether it’s your **name, email, or anything else**, RedactKit replaces those words with `[REDACTED]` in real-time, even in form fields and the browser tab title.